 Wireless Comms Lecture

-Below are the courses I use(d) to supervise for the Computer Lab
+Below are courses I use(d) to supervise at the Computer Lab

 Want to supervise?
 Please contact

 me if you wish to supervise any of the Part IA,

 courses at the Computer Lab.
 As a Director of Studies, I am on the

 look out for supervisors before the beginning of each term.

 - First, I urge you to read the supervision